 Parent consultation evenings: There is an opportunity to discuss student progress at these evenings for all year groups.
 However, Year 7 have two evenings, one with the tutor and one with subject teachers and also Year 11 have two evenings with subject teachers for ongoing discussion regarding progress towards their final GCSE exams.

-Wildern Assessment Data (WAD): three to four times a year subject staff are asked to comment on a studentsâ€™ progress, performance, attitude, behaviour and homework.
+Wildern Assessment Data (WAD): two to three times a year subject staff are asked to comment on a studentsâ€™ progress, performance, attitude, behaviour and homework.
 This information helps staff and students to set targets to improve standards of achievement.
-When this data is collected on students it is communicated to parents through the Parent App, reports or parents evenings.
+When this data is collected on students it is communicated to parents through Insight, reports or parents evenings.

 Written report: This is written at the end of the academic year and is a summary of the learning and attitude that has taken place throughout the year.Â